statespace-tech/toolfront/docs/index.md

 !!! toolfront "Deploy with ToolFront Cloud 🔥"

     Deploy your environments in one step with [**ToolFront Cloud**](./pages/toolfront_cloud.md).
-Simply un `toolfront deploy ./path/to/toolsite` to get a secure environment URL you can start using right away.
+Simply run `toolfront deploy ./path/to/toolsite` to get a secure environment URL you can start using right away.

     ```python
     from toolfront import Browser